-Topic filters allow you to receive only the news that you want to see for your companies.
+Topic filters allow you to refine your newsfeed and email alerts to display just the news that you want to see for your companies.

 There are two main reasons to apply topic filters:

 - Your companies are frequently in the news and many of the articles are not of interest to you;